slipx06/sunsynk-power-flow-card/README.md

   aux_power_166: sensor.aux_output_power
 ```
 ## Solarman ##
 If you are using Solarman you can configre your card using the following sensors.
-You will also needs to create the template sensors below for grid_status_194 and inverter_status_59.
+You will also need to create the template sensors below for grid_status_194 and inverter_status_59.

 #### Template Sensors ####
 ```yaml